Srinidhi-kv/FST-Intern-at-Sam-s/README.md

 # Fresh-Sales-Tool V3.0

+(Cannot add code for proprietary reasons)

 ### Goal: To predict daily sales of fresh products at a club-item level

 ### V1.0: implmented a moving average model

-### V2.0: has few time series approaches running daily
+### V2.0: has few time series approaches running daily.
+A Std. dev. based safety stock added

 ### V3.0: aimed at further improving the accuracy of prediction and also implementing a Bayesian framework to estimate safety stock